amritavazirani/test_project_docascode/index.md

 ---
 layout: template_demo
-author: Robert Louis Stevenson
+author:  Making the most of DITA
 ---

 # Home page

 I authored the booked named {{ page.author }}.

-The book was written as in the year {{ site.when }}.
+The book was written in the year {{ site.when }}.

-The book provides information about
+The book provides information about the following:

 # Basics of DITA
 # Make optimum use of available resources
+# Reference material available online

+In addition to this, here are the names of some bestselling books authored by me:

+{% for item in site.data.books_authored %}
+- {{ item.books }}: {{ item.year }}
+{% endfor %}